Should you move to a rural area to save money?

 Simple living means you need less

-We stopped buying things to stuff our big ole’ house, and we realized maybe we didn’t need to work so hard to buy an even bigger house so we could stuff more stuff inside of it!
+We stopped buying things to stuff in our big ole’ house, and we realized maybe we didn’t need to work so hard to buy an even bigger house so we could stuff more stuff inside of it!

 Related post: Reasons Why Less Stuff Will Make You Happier